TNO – Analyzing and Predicting Impact Created by Accidents on Road Networks #SWI2017

 Given an accident at a certain time and location on the motorway network.

 - Develop a data-analysis method that can be used to analyze the delays caused by an accident that also considers extra travel time caused:

-- by alternative route choice (figure 3 – effect 3): if people take an alternative route they will experience a longer travel time than they would have had, if the incident had not occurred.
+- by alternative route choice (figure 3 – effect 3): if people take an alternative route they will experience a longer travel time than they would have had if the incident had not occurred.

 - Delays caused by congestion on alternative routes (figure 3 – effect 4).
 If many drivers choose the same alternative route, that might cause (extra) congestion on that route.
-This gives extra delays for those drivers, but also for the other drivers that where already on that route.
+This gives extra delays for those drivers, but also for the other drivers that were already on that route.